PF

 How to Fix / Troubleshooting

-Safety First: Unplug the dryer or switch off the breaker before touching wiring or moving the appliance.
+Safety First: Unplug the dryer or switch off the circuit breaker before touching wiring or moving the appliance.

 • Step 1 – Confirm household power: Check if other appliances or lights on the same circuit work.
-Reset the breaker fully OFF then ON.
+Reset the circuit breaker fully OFF then ON.
 Replace any blown fuses.

-• Step 3 – Inspect the power cord connection: Unplug the dryer, remove the rear access cover at the terminal block, and verify the 3 or 4 wires are tight and not burnt.
+• Step 3 – Inspect the power cord connection: Unplug the dryer, remove the rear access cover at the terminal block, and verify that the 3 or 4 wires are tight and not burnt.
 Tighten loose screws; do not overtighten.

 • Step 4 – Check the outlet: Using a multimeter, verify 240 VAC across the two hot legs and ~120 VAC from each hot leg to neutral.
 If voltage is low or missing, contact an electrician.